redis/redis-doc/topics/streams-intro.md

       2) "orange"
 ```

-The message was successfully claimed by Alice, that can now process the message and acknowledge it, and move things forward even if the original consumer is not recovering.
+The message was successfully claimed by Alice, who can now process the message and acknowledge it, and move things forward even if the original consumer is not recovering.

 It is clear from the example above that as a side effect of successfully claiming a given message, the **XCLAIM** command also returns it.
 However this is not mandatory.
 The **JUSTID** option can be used in order to return just the IDs of the message successfully claimed.
 This is useful if you want to reduce the bandwidth used between the client and the server (and also the performance of the command) and you are not interested in the message because your consumer is implemented in a way that it will rescan the history of pending messages from time to time.